 Seminars are free to Whiskey Fest guests.
 Seating is on a first come, first served basis.
-Whiskey 101 however does require a ticket (which can be reserved for free above) due to limited seating.
+The 4:30 p.m. session of Whiskey 101 does require a reservation.
+Please make your reservation with your ticket order, as seating is limited.

 |Whiskey 101 (Whiskey 101 ticket required, free)